luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 The `Splicing_VASTOOLS.sh` script is located in `/home/camp/ziffo/working/oliver/scripts/intron_retention`

-There are 4 steps:
+There are 6 steps:
-1. Alignment (this is redone in VAST-TOOLS using bowtie - needs loading)
+1. Align (this is redone in VAST-TOOLS using bowtie - needs loading)
 2. Combine outputs into 1 summary table
+3. Merge (optional)
+4. Tidy (optional)
-3. Differential Splicing analysis
+5. Differential Splicing analysis
-4. Plot the output
+6. Plot the output

 ## Alignment
 ml R